dav793/angular2-seed/README.md

 We can update our app and our tests in real-time, keeping a weather eye on the console for broken tests.
 Karma is occasionally confused and it is often necessary to shut down its browser or even shut the command down (`Ctrl-C`) and restart it.
 No worries; it's pretty quick.

+### Code coverage
+Run `npm run test-coverage` to run the unit tests noramlly in Karma, and generate a comprehensive code coverage report using Istanbul.
+The generated report is stored in the directory `./coverage`

 ### End-to-end (E2E) Tests